haxxorcist/UpDog/doc/README.md

-Litecoin Core
+Updog Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Updog Core is the original Updog client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Updog transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org).
+To download Updog Core, visit WEBSITE THAT DOESN'T EXIST

 Running
 ---------------------